 It’s hard to imagine that 90% of the people who have what they think is a sinus headache are actually experiencing migraine, right?
 Years ago, I spent six months being treated for a sinus infection that I didn’t have before I was correctly diagnosed with chronic migraine.
 Unfortunately, that led to 18 years of chronic, intractable migraine.
 When you look at the symptoms that migraine and sinusitis (sinus infection) have in common, it becomes more clear.

-Symptoms migraine and sinus headache have in common
+Symptoms sinus headache vs. migraine have in common

 - Head pain